hdorgeval/playwright-fluent/docs/selector.api.md

 ## Usage

-To use the Selector API, you must first get a selector object from the controller, then use the chainable methods to compose your query, and finally execute the query by calling `getFirstHandleOrNull()`:
+To use the Selector API, you must first get a selector object from the controller, then use the chainable methods to compose your query, and finally execute the query by calling `getHandle()` if your query targets only one element or by calling `getAllHandles()` if the query targets a collection of elements:

 ```js
 import { PlaywrightController } from 'playwright-controller';